-- Curriculum vita (up to six pages)
+- Curriculum vitae (up to six pages)

-- Letters of recommendation (three are required)
+- Letters of recommendation (at least two are required)

-Award Terms: Fulbright U.S.–ASEAN Visiting Scholar awards will provide:
+Fulbright U.S.–ASEAN Visiting Scholar awards will provide:

-- A monthly stipend for grantees, between US $2,710 and $3,145/month, depending on city.
+- A monthly stipend for grantees, between US $2,710 and $3,145/month, depending on the U.S. city.

-- A one direct-flight, round-trip economy-class air ticket.
+- A direct-flight, round-trip economy-class air ticket.

-- A one-time $1,250 professional and settling-in allowance.
+- A $1,250 Professional and Settling-in allowance.